Commonwealth Games: Commonwealth Games (1978–1998)

 The 1994 Commonwealth Games were held in Victoria, British Columbia, Canada.
 This event was the fourth to take place in Canada.
 The games marked another point of South Africa's return to the sporting atmosphere following the apartheid era, and over thirty years since the country last competed in the Games in 1958.
 Namibia made its Commonwealth Games debut following its independence from South Africa in 1990.
 It was also Hong Kong's last appearance at the games before the transfer of sovereignty from Britain to China.
 Sixty-three nations sent 2,557 athletes and 914 officials.
 The theme song for the 1994 Commonwealth Games was called "Let Your Spirit Take Flight".

 The 1998 Commonwealth Games were held in Kuala Lumpur, Malaysia.
 For the first time in its 68-year history, the Commonwealth Games were held in Asia.
-The event was also the first Games to feature team sports (cricket, rugby 7s,netball and field hockey) along ten pin bowling and squash– an overwhelming success that added large numbers to both participant and TV audience numbers.
+The event was also the first Games to feature team sports (cricket, rugby 7s, netball and field hockey) along with ten pin bowling and squash– an overwhelming success that added large numbers to both participant and TV audience numbers.
 A new record of 70 countries sent a total of 5,065 athletes and officials to the Kuala Lumpur Games.
 The top five countries in the medal standing were Australia, England, Canada, Malaysia (who made their best games' performance until that date) and South Africa.
 Nauru also achieved an impressive haul of three gold medals.
 Cameroon, Mozambique, Kiribati and Tuvalu debuted.
 The theme song for the 1998 Commonwealth Games was called "Forever As One".